For more information on making your home more energy efficient view our Smart Home website here.

 Storage heaters store energy overnight and release a constant background heat during the day.
 They are great if you are home during the day, and because they use off peak rates to store electricity overnight, they are very economical.

 Possibly the best form of heating are heat pumps.
-Read the article below to find out more!
+Read below to find out more!

 Heat pumps are the most efficient way to heat your home or business.
 Working like a refrigerator, a heat pump extracts heat from the air outside and delivers it into the home or office.
 The use of a heat pump can provide efficiency gains of three or more.
 That means for every kilowatt of energy supplied to the heat pump it will provide 3 kilowatts or more of heat.